All Episodes

 It was 40 rooms, but only 50 feet wide.

-Okay, so it's I think 9 East 71st Street.
+Okay, so it's, I think, 9 East 71st Street.

-It was a masterpiece of a building, but not finished because the owner died before moving in, the one who had commissioned it being built, and his sons gifted it to the Roman Catholic Archdiocese.
+Anyway, it was a masterpiece of the building, but not finished because the owner died before moving in, the one who had commissioned its being built.

 And it was used as an annex for soldiers injured in the war.